Dialosoft/.github/profile/README.md

 ## Project Structure

-The BizNetBB project is divided into two repositories:
+The Dialosoft project is divided into two repositories:

 ### Backend